AC24 Professional Dual Titles for Research Rank Faculty (Formerly HR24)

 In all cases (college and intercollege), the research rank will be the individual's permanent rank.
 The temporary professorial title will apply year-by-year as warranted by eligibility for the dual title, based on professing.

 Near the end of an academic year for which a temporary professorial title has been granted, there shall be a review to ascertain whether the research faculty member's professorial responsibilities during the next fiscal year warrant continuation of the professorial dual title.
 For research faculty professing in academic programs administered within colleges, this review shall be conducted by the appropriate College Dean, in consultation with the appropriate Department Head.
 For research faculty professing in intercollege graduate degree programs, this review shall be conducted by the Dean of the Graduate School (or the Dean's designee) in consultation with the interdisciplinary Institute Director and the appropriate intercollege graduate degree program head.
 For research faculty professing in intercollege undergraduate degree programs, this review shall be conducted by the Vice President and Dean for Undergraduate Education(or the Vice President and Dean's designee), in consultation with the appropriate intercollege undergraduate degree program head.
-The continuation determination shall be conveyed to the faculty member's Department Head (or ARL or interdisciplinary Institute director) and the Dean (or Vice President for Research).
+The continuation determination shall be conveyed to the faculty member's Department Head (or ARL or interdisciplinary Institute director) and the Dean (or Senior Vice President for Research).
 If the individual will not be requested to profess during the next academic year, his or her professorial dual title will be removed and the permanent research rank title only will apply.
 This determination would be made normally on July 1 for standing appointments, or at the next reappointment for fixed-term appointments.

 This provision for recognition of non-tenure track research faculty who profess does not alter the promotion and tenure policies and procedures set forth in AC23.